The World’s Food Security is On the Line

 We’re paying a big price for violence—and the Secretary-General of the United Nations recently described our global plight.

-The war, m'a dit Antonio Guterres on May 18, “threatens to tip tens of millions of people over the edge into food insecurity, followed by malnutrition, mass hunger, and famine, in a crisis that could last for years.”
+The war, said Antonio Guterres on May 18, “threatens to tip tens of millions of people over the edge into food insecurity, followed by malnutrition, mass hunger, and famine, in a crisis that could last for years.”

 That sounds bad, but an Egyptian official added this reality.

-“This is something that we have to be very careful about,» m'a dit Finance Minister Mohamed Maait in an interview with the Financial Times.
+“This is something that we have to be very careful about,” said Finance Minister Mohamed Maait in an interview with the Financial Times.
 “We will feel shame if we find that millions of people are dying because of food insecurity.”

 Here in Nigeria—where the national population of 206 million people is larger than that of Russia (144 million) and Ukraine (44 million) combined—we’ve lived with food insecurity brought on by violence for a long time.

-I grow rice in my country’s Ceinture centrale, an area of rich agricultural land that produces a large amount of food.
+I grow rice in my country’s Middle Belt, an area of rich agricultural land that produces a large amount of food.
 Yet it falls far short of its full potential because of banditry.
-Il y a deux ans, bandits in Plateau, a state of Nigeria, tried to kidnap me five times.
-En mai, terrorists murdered at least 50 farmers in the remote village of Rann.
+Two years ago, bandits in Plateau, a state of Nigeria, tried to kidnap me five times.
+In May, terrorists murdered at least 50 farmers in the remote village of Rann.
 Last Sunday, shooters killed at least 50 people in a Catholic church, in a part of the country where these attacks have been rare, at least until now.

 Yet the problems persist—and the violence in our rural areas is so lethal that it stops us from expanding and improving our farms.
 We know what we need to do, but we need access to our farms to achieve our goals.